Manchester 0161 832 2500 | London City 0204 505 8080 | London Finchley 020 8349 0321

 Property disputes can be stressful and time-consuming, often arising from issues relating to boundaries, responsibility for repairs, or rent arrears.
 Understanding common property conflicts and knowing how to resolve them is essential for protecting your rights and investments.

-In residential cases, the Landlord can issue County Court Proceedings, seek to recover possession or issue bankruptcy proceedings.
+In residential cases, property litigation lawyers assist the Landlord in pursuing Court Proceedings, seeking to recover possession or issuing bankruptcy proceedings.

-However, these processes come with significant legal challenges.
+These processes can come with significant legal challenges.
 For example, forfeiture and possession proceedings require strict adherence to legal protocols, including serving valid notices and filing court applications.

 Enforcement can be complex, especially if Tenants resist by filing appeals or applying for stays of execution.
 Additionally, in commercial cases, winding-up proceedings can result in the closure of the Tenant’s business, further complicating matters.